Active Under Contract vs Pending: What Does It Mean?

 What’s the difference between “Active Under Contract vs Pending”?

-Property Under Contract is Only One Statues Code
+Property Under Contract is Only One (Of Many) Statues Codes

 During a real estate deal, you will notice several stages that a home goes through once listed on the MLS.

-In this article, we break down the common real estate statues codes so that you have a clearer picture of the process.
+In this article, we break down the common real estate statues codes, apart from active under contract vs pending, so that you have a clearer picture of the process and avoid confusion.

 What Is A Listing Status?